unlock-protocol/unlock/unlock-protocol-com/blog/optimism.md

 ---
-title: Unlock is availabl on Optimism
+title: Unlock is available on Optimism
 subTitle: The Ethereum world is moving to Layer 2, Unlock paves the way
 authorName: Julien Genestoux
 publishDate: Dec 8, 2021